xwu/xwu-swift-numerics/numeric-protocols.md

 > that make assumptions about semantics not actually guaranteed.
 >
 > A protocol such as `Field` or `Ring` would be less accessible for many users
-> of the language who would have no trouble writing a useful algorithm generic
+> who would have no trouble writing a useful algorithm generic
 > over `Numeric`.
 Moreover, it suggests that any such protocols are _the_ way to
 > model a broad mathematical concept when in fact those protocols would be
 > designed more narrowly to facilitate writing algorithms generic over basic